Skip to main content

 • Missing from organizational hierarchy (doesn't match the origin, path, or branch defined in your organizational hierarchy)

-• SCM configuration mismatch (orphaned repository with no connected agent)
+• SCM configuration mismatch (orphaned repository with no connected Connector)

 • See the fix below.